 Please see the following links if you need to look for new laptops or PC’s to run the simulations.
 You can click the links below to review 2019 gaming hardware configurations designed for a budget gamer, and with a life expectancy of 4-5 years running games at the minimum settings.

-PC Gamer Budget Desktop Systems – April 2019
+Budget Desktop Systems by Popular Mechanics – April 2020

 Xbox Wireless Controller